Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 In the above example, the API ``xrtGraphUpdateRTP`` and ``xrtGraphReadRTP`` are used to update and read the RTP values respectively.
 Note the API arguments

-      - The hierarchical name of the RTL port
+      - The hierarchical name of the RTP port
       - Pointer to write or read the RTP variable
       - The size of the RTP value.